 The health and safety of the public is the top priority of the City of Statesboro and preventing the transmission of the Zika virus and other mosquito-borne viruses in Statesboro is no exception.
 Zika is a viral disease that is primarily spread by the bite of an infected Aedes species mosquito.
-This species of mosquito is not known to exist inside the city limits of Statesboro.
 To combat the spread of Zika and other mosquito-borne illnesses the City maintains an active mosquito control program and our staff works closely with the Georgia Department of Public Health and other agencies to ensure that our mosquito control program remains current and effective.
 For more information on the Zika virus please click on one of the links below:

 Preventing Mosquito Bites

 If you are going to be outdoors or traveling overseas use an EPA-registered insect repellent which contains DEET or other effective active ingredient.
 When used as directed EPA-registered insect repellents are proven safe and effective, even for pregnant and breastfeeding women.
 In addition, wear long-sleeve shirts and long pants when outdoors.
 Click Here for more information on insect repellents.

 As a property owner or renter you can:

 * Clear your property of any potential breeding sites by removing areas of standing water.
 Use the tip and flip method – if it holds water tip it and flip it over.

 • Get rid of old tires, tin cans, buckets, drums, bottles or any water holding containers

 • Fill in or drain any low places (puddles, ruts, hollow stumps, etc) in yard

 • Keep drains, ditches and culverts clean of weeds and trash so water will drain properly